JRiggles/Lospec-Palette-Importer/README.md

 ## Features & Usage
 Once you've imported the palette you want, you can...
-- Save it as a preset and use it immedeately
+- Save it as a preset and use it immediately
 - Use it without saving
 - Save it as a preset without overriding the currently selected palette